Academic Student Projects

 - Include a one page personal statement describing prior work which prepares the student for the proposed project and the importance of the proposed activity to the student's intellectual or professional development.

-All materials submitted as part of the application must use 8.5" x 11" paper, single sided, with 1" margins and type font no smaller than 11 point.
+All materials submitted as part of the application must use 8.5" x 11" paper, single sided, 1.5 line spaced, with 1" margins and type font no smaller than 11 point.
 Paper clip together -- PLEASE DO NOT STAPLE!

 The ASP Cover Sheet is available here; to read the file, you may need to download and install the free Adobe Acrobat reader.
 Applications will be considered by the Director of Undergraduate Research and award letters will be e-mailed to both the student and the faculty advisor.